- Rituals & wellbeing

 In collaborative research focusing on social bonding, we found that while only bonding with one’s family was associated with self-reported engagement in health behaviours, being strongly bonded with one’s close circles as well as more extended groups predicted better wellbeing (including less anxiety and depression), particularly for individuals who feel bonded with a greater number of groups.
 These findings suggest that close and extended social bonds offer sources of support and direction during challenging circumstances such as the COVID-19 pandemic.

-- Tuncgenc, B., van Mulukom, V., and Newson, M. (in press) Social bonds are related to health behaviours and positive wellbeing globally.
-Science Advances. preprint
+- Tuncgenc, B., van Mulukom, V., and Newson, M. (2023) Social bonds are related to health behaviours and positive wellbeing globally.
+Science Advances.
+DOI

 - van Mulukom, V. (preprint) Trust in scientists and non-populist governments supports COVID-19 information and safeguarding behaviors.
 PsyArXiv.
 DOI

 Psychological impact during COVID-19 pandemic

 Together with Dr Miguel Farias, I led a large international survey on the psychological impact of the COVID-19 pandemic and lockdowns in collaboration with researchers from the University of Oxford, Amsterdam, and Utrecht.
 We recruited 8,229 participants from 79 countries worldwide (in March-April 2020), and found that levels of anxiety and depression were elevated in many countries, in particular the UK, USA, and Brazil.
 Reduced psychological well-being was associated with a lower sense of control and increased social isolation.
 However, engaging in adaptive coping, communicating frequently with close ones, and governmental actions which demonstrate support in a public health crisis mitigated some of the ill effects of prolonged lockdown.
 We conclude that citizens and governments can work together to adapt better to restrictive but necessary measures during the current and future pandemics, and are now working on longitudinal follow-ups.